top of page

 So if you ever wonder why the Chinese takeaway here in the Netherlands is very different than what you previously have known as a typical Chinese takeaway.
 The above explanations should help you to navigate through the menu.
 The Dutch-Indo connections went way back before the early migrations from the Chinese community from the mainland in early 1911s.
 This explained that what the majority of Dutch accustomed to when it comes to Chinese food is the Indo-Chinese version.

-If you are up for a new of Dutch Chinese takeaway experience in Weert, check out https://chineseboxclub.nl/
+If you are up for a new Dutch Chinese takeaway experience in Weert, check out https://chineseboxclub.nl/

 bottom of page